 - What are the basic operating needs of my software (CPU, memory, network access, disk usage, performance of downstream dependencies)?
 How can I measure that those needs are being met?

-- In the code my team wrote last week, what would my boss ask me about that would make me seem super informed?
+- In the code my team wrote last week, what would my boss ask me about?

 - What are the performance requirements of my software?